ddsbook/blog/2015/drafts/a-parallel-universe-for-breaking-bars.md

 <img src="http://dds.ec/blog/images/2015/05/f14.png" style="max-width:100%"/>

 That's good, but we can do better if we take the chart and tweak it a bit in OmniGraffle (or Inkscape, or Illustrator or&hellip;).
 We can remove the need for a color legend map by putting the appropriate vector labels right next to the chart.
-Plus, we can highlight any of the ones that should be (i.e. if there's a story in them).
-I just highlighted three of the ones that had a "rising" effect, but there may be a story in the `DNS` vector that should have caused it to be highlighted.
-That would be up to the creator to decide.
+Plus, we can highlight any of the ones that should be highlighted (i.e. if there's a story in them).
+I just emphasized three of the ones that had a "rising" effect, but there may be a story in the `DNS` vector that should have caused it to be highlighted.
 We can also remove some y-axis labeling duplication.

 My "final" version is below (and it's an SVG, so if you're browser-challenged, either upgrade or drop a note in the comments and I'll gen a PNG):